Best Places to Spend New Year’s Eve!

 - 9.00pm Welcome to Country Fireworks – Family friendly show featuring projections of dancers, whale and emu totems, a fireworks display and an exclusive soundtrack.
 An eight-minute show.

-- Midnight Fireworks – Pyrotechnic effects launched from the Sydney Harbour Bridge, Sydney Opera House and barges in the harbour to a synchronised simulcast.
+- Midnight Fireworks – Pyrotechnic effects launched from the Sydney Harbour Bridge, Sydney Opera House and barges in the harbour to a synchronized simulcast.

 Additionally, the midnight fireworks will run for 12 whole minutes of booming excitement!
 All in all, from a place already stunning on its own like the iconic Harbour Bridge itself; it’s a spectacle hard to top!